-Back in Miriam Grade School, vandalism was a popular way of expressing teenybopper angst.
+Back in grade school, vandalism was a popular way of expressing teenybopper angst.
 One bathroom door was inked with angry scrawls saying, “Ms. Luque, mukhang puke.”
 When I saw this, I burst out laughing.
-I did feel a little bad for laughing when Anna told me that she heard that Ms. Luque cried when she saw the vandalism.
+I did feel a little bad for laughing when Alice told me that she heard that Ms. Luque cried when she saw the vandalism.

 Ms. Luque was our reading or language teacher who had big lips.
 This feature worked well with Angelina Jolie, but I guess some angry student decided that those lips evoked another image.
 It did not help that she had such eager eyes.
 When you would recite, those eyes looked at you in the most sincerely encouraging but unintentionally scary manner.
 You fear that Ms. Luque’s desire to encourage you would make those eyes pop out and give you a big hug.

 There were students who genuinely liked Ms. Luque.
 I was in the covered court when I saw a photographer asking Stella to pose for a picture with Ms. Luque.
 Next thing I knew that picture was published in a newspaper coupled with an article about Stella’s favorite teacher.

 My relationship with Ms. Luque didn’t start out too well.
 During the first quarter, she gave me an O (outstanding) instead of an O* (outstanding with a star).
 She told my mother that the reason for this was that I did not recite.
 I was in grade five or six then, and I had survived many years without reciting.
 My previous teachers never begrudged me an O* because I didn’t recite.
 I thought that if I had high test scores, then that should be enough.

 I thought that recitation was such an inconsequential part of learning that I resented Ms. Luque for “forcing” me to recite.
 I didn’t know back then that my aversion to recitation was a sign of insecurity, an issue that I would have to wrestle with for years to come.